benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

     murderer.throwing =
         true

-    local success =
-        false

     if knife.Parent ~= character then
-        pcall(function()
         humanoid:EquipTool(
             knife
         )
-        end)

         RunService.Heartbeat:Wait()
-        RunService.Heartbeat:Wait()
     end

-    if knife.Parent == character then
+    local success = false

     local phoneOnly =
-            UserInputService.TouchEnabled
+        UIS.TouchEnabled
-            and not UserInputService.KeyboardEnabled
+        and not UIS.KeyboardEnabled
-            and not UserInputService.MouseEnabled
+        and not UIS.MouseEnabled

     if phoneOnly then
         success =
             pressMobileThrow()

         if not success then
             success =
-                    sendEKey()
+                sendE()
         end
     else
         success =
             sendRightClick()

         if not success then
             success =
-                    sendEKey()
+                sendE()
         end
     end
-    end

-    task.wait(0.025)

     murderer.throwing =
         false